Tayabas Basilica: Features

-Patio and facade
+Patio and façade

 The influence of Chinese architecture in Tayabas is pronounced in the design of the basilica.
 Stone lions in front of the building show a link to the presence of Chinese traders before the Spanish colonial era.
 Cherubs in stone relief playing the lute, trombone, drum and trumpet can be seen.
 Its unusual, three-storey façade is almost eclectic, and was added during renovations to the church.
 The levels are separated by horizontal bands and images of angels and saints including Saint Francis of Assisi, Saint Dominic and Saint Diego of Alcalá.
 The bottom level of the façade is marked by the main doors flanked by two niches in Mudejar style, as well as the stone lions.
-The second level has the side and central windows of the choir loft, with shutters made of capiz shells.
+The second level has the side and central windows of the choir loft, with sashes made with capiz shells.
 The topmost tier has stones statues of the Biblical archangels Michael, Gabriel and Raphael.